smartdevicelink/sdl_evolution/proposals/NNNN-New-vehicle-data-GearStatus.md

 ## Motivation

 In order to partner with more diverse app partners, we need to provide additional sets of vehicle data items through SDL.
 This goes in line with commitment to enhance SDL with even richer vehicle data content.
-Adding `gearDriveMode` and `actualGear` information provide more granular information on what drive mode vehicle is in and what physical gear the transmission has selected.
+Adding `gearDriveMode` and `actualGear` information provide more granular information on which drive mode the vehicle is in and what physical gear the transmission has selected.
 Also we need to add more gears to the enum to support new ten speed transmissions.

 ## Proposed Solution